Vincent van Gogh Painting Sunflowers

-The Painter of Sunflowers (in French: Le Peintre de Tournesols) is a portrait of Vincent van Gogh by Paul Gauguin.
+Vincent van Gogh Painting Sunflowers also known as The Painter of Sunflowers is a portrait of Vincent van Gogh by Paul Gauguin.
 Van Gogh is depicted sitting before an easel, presumably painting his "Sunflower" series.
 The work, which is a piece from Gauguin's "Arles Period", was created in Arles, France, in December, 1888.
 The painting is in the collection of the Van Gogh Museum in Amsterdam.

 Background

 The portrait was painted when Gauguin lived with Van Gogh in Arles.
 Van Gogh had asked Gauguin to stay with him and form an art colony that he referred to as "The Studio of the South".
 After much urging and extensive correspondences, Gauguin agreed to move to Arles in October, 1888.
 Gauguin was financially supported by Van Gogh's brother, Theo Van Gogh, who paid Gauguin a stipend of 150 francs in return for completing one painting a month.

 Gauguin stayed in Arles from October to December, during which time the two artists found themselves regularly at odds.
-The artists had differing opinions in regards to artistic expression and freedom of representation, and their contrasting beliefs led to tension between them.
+They had differing opinions in regards to artistic expression and freedom of representation, and their contrasting beliefs led to tension between them.

-The completed Painter of Sunflowers was shipped to Theo Van Gogh on December 20, 1888, shortly after an incident between the artists during which Van Gogh allegedly threw a glass of absinthe in Gauguin's face.
+The completed painting was shipped to Theo Van Gogh on December 20, 1888, shortly after an incident between the artists during which Van Gogh allegedly threw a glass of absinthe in Gauguin's face.
 Days later, on December 23, 1888, a disagreement with Gauguin was followed by the famous incident of Van Gogh severing his own left ear with a razor.
 Afterwards, Gauguin wrote to Theo saying, "Everything considered, I am obliged to return to Paris.
 Vincent and I simply cannot live together without trouble, due to the incompatibility of our characters, and we both need tranquility to work".

 Gauguin admitted that his portrait of Van Gogh was not a perfect likeness, but he felt that he had captured his friend's intimate character.
 Van Gogh's initial impression of the painting was that Gauguin had depicted him as a madman; he stated, "It is certainly I, but I gone mad".
 He later softened his view, saying, "My face has lit up after all a lot since, but it was indeed me, extremely tired and charged with electricity as I was then."